Conforto’s grand slam sends Mets past Dodgers 7-3

-LOS ANGELES (AP) — Michael Conforto’s first career grand slam snapped a seventh-inning tie and the New York Mets beat the Los Angeles Dodgers 7-3 Tuesday night.
+LOS ANGELES (AP) — Credit injured Robinson Cano with an assist on Michael Conforto’s first career grand slam.

+Conforto took some advice from Cano during a pitching change before his at-bat in the seventh and turned on an 0-1 pitch from Scott Alexander that lifted the New York Mets over the Los Angeles Dodgers 7-3 Tuesday night.

+“He’s going to try to get you to hit into a double play,” Cano told Conforto.

+The Mets outfielder went to the plate expecting that, but got a ball up in the zone and sent it into the left field pavilion to snap a 2-all tie.

+“When I got back to the bench I told Robinson right in front of Chili (Davis) that he is going to be my hitting coach now,” Conforto said.
+“I wasn’t thinking about a slam but it feels good to do the job in that situation.”

-Conforto struck out twice but his five RBIs helped the Mets end a six-game road skid.
+Conforto struck out twice but his season-high five RBIs helped the Mets end a six-game road skid.

 The Dodgers’ bullpen imploded in the seventh taking over from starter Rich Hill.
-Yimi Garcia (0-2) and Dylan Floro each walked their first two batters.
-Amed Rosario sacrificed to load the bases against Floro.
+Yimi Garcia (0-2) and Dylan Floro gave up back-to-back walks.
+Amed Rosario hit a sacrifice bunt to Floro, who committed an error that loaded the bases.

 Floro struck out J.D.
-Davis before giving way to Scott Alexander, who served up Conforto’s slam into the left field pavilion on an 0-1 count.
-That put the Mets ahead 6-3.
+Davis before giving way to Alexander, who served up Conforto’s slam that put the Mets ahead 6-3.

 New York tied the game 2-all in the fourth on Todd Frazier’s leadoff homer, giving the team a home run in nine straight games.

 Cody Bellinger gave the Dodgers their only lead in the third with his 20th homer, a two-run shot with two outs that made it 2-1.
-Their four-game winning streak came to an end.
+Their four-game winning streak ended.

+He joined Gil Hodges as the only Dodgers in franchise history to reach the 20-homer mark through the first 55 games.
+Hodges had 21 homers in 1951.

+“It’s must-watch TV,” Hill said of the attention paid when Bellinger comes to the plate.
+“He’s putting together a tremendous season both offensively and defensively.”

 Conforto grounded into a fielder’s choice to third that scored Mets starter Steven Matz (4-3) in the third for a 1-0 lead.